Kusanagi8200/KuzAI/README.md

 **DEEP DIVE**

-This Bash script is a collection of tools for managing Ollama models, a platform for managing and running artificial intelligence models.
+This Bash script is a collection of tools for managing models with Ollama , and running artificial intelligence models.

 **PURPOSE**